forstmeier/johnforstmeier/content/notes/unhinged-engineering.md

 10. **Single file deploys**: individual pull requests contain a single changed production file - this excludes test files and mandates small, incremental deployments.
 11. **Test in production**: developers manually testing new features in the production environment - this would come _after_ automated tests on feature branches but is still critical because they're never _quite_ the real thing.

-For manual testing, QA is a separate person/team but I'm recommending the developer observe in real time as they review since they're "shuttling" the change into production.
-QA should also basically be adding in automated tests for their manual evaluations so yes, I'd have them cycle through the development team.

-On #6, yes, I'd say squash merge into single commits so single commits going out would be the enforcement measure.
-And deploys to production occur immediately on merge to master which would be blocked on tests passing with additional pushes to that branch triggering test reruns.

-This is a non-exhaustive listing but what is here is to encourage _speed_ and _dynamism_ throughout the development cycle.
+This is a non-exhaustive listing but what is here is to encourage _speed_ and _dynamism_ throughout the development cycle by removing arbitrary processes.

 > Our enemy is entropy